s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 This materialises with the usage of `loop` of the `ArrowLoop` type class and we think that this is due to difference of how evaluation is done in these backends when compared to Eden.
-An investigation of why this difference exists is beyond the scope of this work, we only provide a workaround for these types of skeletons as such they probably are not of much importance outside of a distributed memory environment.
+An investigation of why this difference exists is beyond the scope of this work ^[The results of the experimental Cloud Haskell backend in Chapter \ref{sec:CloudHaskellArrowParallelLimitsMitigation}
+touch on the likely root cause of this problem, though], we only provide a workaround for these types of skeletons as such they probably are not of much importance outside of a distributed memory environment.
 However our workaround enables users of the DSL to test their code within a